pevans-ibm/pevans-ibm.github.io/_posts/2015-05-13-using-liberty-features-with-blueprint.markdown

     IBM-API-Service: org.example.liberty.service.HelloWorld
 ```

-The notable lines here are the last three.  +Subsystem-Content+ references the name of the OSGi Bundle containing the feature code.  +IBM-API-Package+ is a comma separated list of Java packages which should be made available to the ClassLoaders of deployed applications.
-And finally, +IBM-API-Service+ is a comma separated list of Java Interfaces which should be exposed as OSGi services to deployed applications.
+The notable lines here are the last three.  *Subsystem-Content* references the name of the OSGi Bundle containing the feature code.  *IBM-API-Package* is a comma separated list of Java packages which should be made available to the ClassLoaders of deployed applications.
+And finally, *IBM-API-Service* is a comma separated list of Java Interfaces which should be exposed as OSGi services to deployed applications.